top of page

 In 2015 the Rumpels created and produced Forty Acres and a Mule, a docudrama that provides the definitive account of the historic meeting in Savannah in 1865 that gave birth to the idea of how to achieve racial equity in America: "We want to be placed on land until we can buy it and make it our own."

 This landmark production premiered at the 2015 National Black Theatre Festival Filmfest in Winston-Salem, North Carolina to a standing-room-only audience.

-And now History Theatre is embarking on its most ambitious undertaking yet: Susie King Taylor: "What a Wonderful Revolution!", an epic play with music based on this trailblazer's acclaimed Civil War memoir, the only one written by a Black woman.
-(You can read her remarkable story at https://docsouth.unc.edu/neh/taylorsu/taylorsu.html .)The scope of the show is so broad that four actors will portray Taylor during different stages of her life, which is spread over 21 scenes in two acts.
-The cast of characters totals over 50.
+And in 2022 History Theatre embarked on its most ambitious undertaking yet: Susie King Taylor: "What a Wonderful Revolution!", an epic play based on this trailblazer's acclaimed Civil War memoir, the only one written by a Black woman.
+(You can read her remarkable story at https://docsouth.unc.edu/neh/taylorsu/taylorsu.html .)The scope of the show is so broad that four actors portray Taylor during different stages of her life, which is spread over 21 scenes in two acts.
+The cast includes 25 actors portraying over 50 characters.

 A major production like this demands quite a few resources, including, of course, financial investment.
 That is why History Theatre is asking you to please contribute to this cause and ensure that the story of Susie King Taylor is one "old time" that will be remembered by making your tax-deductible donation.
 Thank you!